Rodgrad/price_tracker/README.md

 # price_tracker-cron-mailgun

-Script to check price manually or with crontab on daily basis from webstore.
+Script to check webstore prices with cron automatization or manually on daily base.
 If price have dropped, new entry will be saved to file.

 How to use it?